agabor/docs/_includes/graphql/customisation.md

 ### Set or Update Configuration

-We have provided a public API in `ParseGraphQLServer` which accepts the above JSON object for setting (and updating) your Parse GraphQL Configuration, `setGraphQLConfig`:
+We have provided a public API in `ParseGraphQLServer` which accepts the above JSON object for setting (and updating) your MSG GraphQL Configuration, `setGraphQLConfig`:

 ```javascript
   const parseGraphQLServer = new ParseGraphQLServer(parseServer, {